crbergner/PHYS4130-S26/Emma Krebs/Diffusion/Writeup.md

     return D, log_sizes, log_N
 ```

 To a lesser degree of importance, we also have the generation_sphere and particle_from_center.
 These are both simpler in design.
 The generation_sphere generates a random location for a particle to spawn in and particle_from_center calculates the distance between a particle's location and the center.
-The latter is important for recalculating the aggregate's furthest particle from the center and whether a it is outside of the kill radius.
+The latter is important for recalculating the aggregate's furthest particle from the center and whether it is outside of the kill radius.

 Now we know a little more about the program, let us look at our results!